LucaOr12/NeuroTab/README.md

 ## 🧠 What is NeuroTab?

-NeuroTab was built as a portfolio project to demonstrate:
+NeuroTab was built as a portfolio project to demonstrate:<br>

-• Full stack architecture
+- Full stack architecture
-• Modern UI/UX design
+- Modern UI/UX design
-• Practical AI integration
+- Practical AI integration
-• Scalable code structure
+- Scalable code structure

 “A second brain for structured thinkers.”